RaThorat/ner_model_prodigy/README.md

 prodigy db-in new_dataset ./new_data.jsonl --rehash

 # Using prodigy in virtual machine Google cloud compute engine
 My database with annotated data is 200 MB.
 When i tried to create a model the process got killed.
-I suspected it it a RAM problem as my laptop have only 4 gb RAM.
-Therefore Idecided to use virtual machine by one of the providers Google.
+I suspected it is a RAM problem as my laptop have only 4 gb RAM.
+Therefore I decided to use virtual machine by one of the providers Google.
 On the prodigy forum I got to know of Compute engine.
-I have never used virtual machine before for computing.
+I have never used virtual machine before.

 Step setup a google cloud compute engine as shown in various youtube videos.
 I used Compute Engine with 64 GB RAM and ubuntu boot disk.